Yes, walks are often limited in numbers, particularly in wilderness areas and often book out early.

 Members should use this forum and the UBMBC website to ensure they are prepared to face the risks inherent in any activity.

 N.B.
 New members are automatically subscribed to receive all emails from the Google Group.

 Members who wish to limit the number of emails they receive can opt for one of the following:

 - a daily summary of new emails submitted to the Google Group

 - a summary sent when 25 emails have been submitted to the Google Group

 - you visit the Google Group website to read the emails

-To choose one of these options please email the Club Secretary, John Park, and request the option you wish to use.
+To choose one of these options please email the Club Secretary, Ruth East, and request the option you wish to use.

 A second Google Group exists for Members interested in canyons and abseiling.
-Contact John if you wish to be added to this Group.
+Contact Ruth if you wish to be added to this Group.